hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 ### User Session

 - **API Token Session Timeout**: (default: `1209600` seconds, or 14 days) The duration of time (in seconds) for which TFE will accept [a user's API token](../users-teams-organizations/users.html#api-tokens) before requiring the user to log in again.

-    With SAML enabled, login events are TFE's only chance to validate a user account's existence and team memberships.
-A shorter timeout reduces the chance of a user taking API actions they should no longer be permitted, at the cost of added inconvenience to users.
+For more details about this behavior, see [API Token Expiration](./login.html#api-token-expiration).

 ## Identity Provider